 Mr Farbod Akhlaghi-Ghaffarokh

 Before Oxford, I received my BA (Hons) in Philosophy from the University of Reading with First Class Honours, the Philosophy Department Prize, the Laurie Brain Prize, and a Chancellor's Award.
-I then read for my MLitt in Philosophy with Distinction at the University of St. Andrews (on the St. Andrews/Stirling Philosophy Graduate Programme), where I was funded by a full Philosophical Quarterly Scholarship and received a Distinction (19.5/20) in my dissertation on Quietist/Relaxed Meta-Normative Realism supervised by Dr. Justin Snedegar.
-I was also placed on the Deans' List for Academic Excellence in St. Andrews for achieving an average of a Distinction across all of my MLitt modules.
-Finally, in 2016/17 I took the MPhil in Philosophy at the University of Cambridge (Darwin College), whilst holding the Darwin Philosophy Studentship and completing a thesis in metaphysics/meta-normativity under the supervision of Prof. Matthew Kramer.
-Before all of that, I grew up around the world before ending up at St. Edward's School, Oxford from which I received both the Lower and Upper-Sixth Form Philosophy Prizes.
+I then read for my MLitt in Philosophy with Distinction at the University of St Andrews, on the St Andrews/Stirling Philosophy Graduate Programme.
+There, I was funded by the Philosophical Quarterly Scholarship, received a Distinction (19.5/20) in my dissertation, and I was placed on the Deans’ List for Academic Excellence.
+Finally, I took the MPhil in Philosophy at the University of Cambridge in Darwin College, where I held the Darwin Philosophy Studentship and completed a thesis in the intersection between metaphysics and moral philosophy under the supervision of Prof. Matthew Kramer.
+Before all of that, I grew up around the world before ending up at St. Edward’s School, Oxford (at which I received both the Lower and Upper-Sixth Form Philosophy Prizes).

 I have been President of the British Postgraduate Philosophy Association, the British Undergraduate Philosophy Society, and the University of Reading Philosophy Society.
-I have also served as an Editor of the British Journal of Undergraduate Philosophy and as the Postgraduate Representative on the Executive Committee of the British Philosophical Association, and as Coordinator of Oriel Talks.
-In addition to being MCR President, I currently serve as a Mentor on the Minorities and Philosophy UK (MAP UK) Mentorship Scheme, as a member of the Oriel College MCR Committee as one of the two coordinators of Oriel Talks, as a Student Representative on the Oxford AHRC DTP Steering Committee, and as a member of the Oxford AHRC-TORCH Graduate Fund Peer-Review College.
+I have also served as an Editor of the British Journal of Undergraduate Philosophy, as the Postgraduate Representative on the Executive Committee of the British Philosophical Association, and as Coordinator of Oriel Talks.
+In addition to being MCR President, I currently serve as a Mentor on the Minorities and Philosophy UK (MAP UK) Mentorship Scheme, as a Student Representative on the Oxford AHRC DTP Steering Committee, and as a member of the Oxford AHRC-TORCH Graduate Fund Peer-Review College.

 For more information, please see my personal website.

 My primary research interests lie in i) metaphysics and meta-metaphysics, ii) moral philosophy and the philosophy of normativity, and iii) the intersection of these research areas.
 My DPhil project concerns the intersection of these research interests.

-I have a broad range of research interests in philosophy.
-My other areas of research interest include applied ethics, epistemology, meta-philosophy, philosophy of mind, and philosophy of cognitive science.
-Details of my research interests can be found on my personal website.
+I have a broad range of other research interests in philosophy that I actively pursue.
+These other areas of interest are in practical/applied ethics, political philosophy, epistemology, and meta-philosophy.
+For further details of my particular interests in these areas, please see my website.